Please note: The current opening and closing hours and special hygiene rules for the Covid-19 are available on the website.

 Museum für Film und Fernsehen Berlin is fascinating, not only for film fans.
 Here you can experience more than 100 years of German film history, along with 50 years of the television history of both East and West Germany, all the way from the first jerky pictures of the silent film era and the earliest sound films of the 1930s.
-Included is an early animal film by the UFA, recorded in colour back in 1931.
 Relax and feel at home in the armchairs of the media station, enjoying the highlights of film and television history.
 Another highlight of the museum is the Marlene Dietrich Collection which includes show costumes and personal items belonging to the world-famous and legendary actress from Berlin.

 From “Metropolis” and “The Blue Angel” to contemporary films